 In 2012, we developed a national strategy to better acknowledge the role that first Australians play within our business, communities, suppliers, customers and the wider society.
 Since then, we have made many steps towards reconciliation, but we know the journey is not over.

-To see what we are doing in 2019, please see our Indigenous Engagement Plan.
+To see what we are doing, please see our Indigenous Engagement Plan as well as our Reconciliation Action Plan.

 Cultural Diversity in New Zealand

 The role of Tangata Whenua (Maori) form a cornerstone in cultural leadership and understanding in our New Zealand operations.
 Toll leadership has for many years understood that Pacifica, Indo-China and other Pakeha cultures flourish well in partnership with each other when their cultural beliefs and tolerances are recognised, engrained and integral to how we do business.
 As well as having blessings and cultural support protocols in place, we have a Maori Chaplin available to support all employees.
 For more than 7 years, Toll, together with Kiwirail, has been operating Te Kupenga Mahi (workplace network), providing cadetships and supporting employment opportunities for Maori communities across the Toll business.